 If you’re an art-lover then fasten those seat-belts, you’re in for one hell of a year.
-Between now and March there are some absolute must-sees.
+Between now and March there are some absolute must-see art exhibitions in London.
 So book your tickets in advance, open those eyes wide and prepare to be amazed.
 2016 is looking pretty dreamy.

 To mark the Saatchi gallery’s 30th birthday, they’re holding their first ever all-women exhibitions.
 It’s set to be one of the most exciting exhibitions for 2016, showcasing new and arresting work by 14 emerging, international female artists.